 Their required knowledge, skills and abilities (KSAs) have also not formally been mapped and defined.
 This hampers adequate capacity building and complicates efficient data management.
 Both are also a necessity for open science implementation.

-In parallel to these efforts, DTL and its partners organizes multiple training courses on data stewardship in the life sciences.
+In parallel to these efforts, DTL and its partners organize multiple training courses on data stewardship in the life sciences.